 This work was supported and completed under Task Agreement H8R07010001, with the Great Basin Cooperative Ecosystem Studies Unit.
-We would like to acknowledge very helpful assistance from the various National Park Service personnel associated with the Southeast Alaska Inventory and Monitoring Network.
-Particular thanks are extended to Geoffrey Smith and Chad Soiseth.
-We also thank John Gross, Margaret Beer, Grant Kelly, Greg McCurdy, and Heather Angeloff for all their help.
+We would like to acknowledge very helpful assistance from various National Park Service personnel associated with the Southwest Alaska Inventory and Monitoring Network.
+Particular thanks are extended to Alan Bennett.
+We also thank John Gross, Margaret Beer, Grant Kelly, and Greg McCurdy for all their help.
 Portions of the work were supported by the NOAA Western Regional Climate Center.